doctape/doctape-client-js/README.md

 ### Core Module

-The core-module (`DoctapeCore` in `doctape.js`) contains the infrastructure for authenticating with the doctape OAuth server and then performing authorized calls against the API.
+The core-module (`DoctapeCore` in `core.js`) contains the infrastructure for authenticating with the doctape OAuth server and then performing authorized calls against the API.

-Furthermore it provides several methods which map to HTTP resources exposed by the API.
-These are documented in the section *Usage*.
+### Simple Module

-_These resource methods are at this point incomplete_, but new ones can be added with ease.
-See section *Contributing* for more information.
+This (`DoctapeSimple` in `simple.js`) is currently the main interface to the code module, providing methods for easily working with the resources provided by the Doctape API.

 ### Wrappers

-Platform-dependent wrappers (`doctape_*.js`, currently only `doctape_node.js` and `doctape_browser.js`) enrich the core-module with an event-infrastructure providing methods for emitting, and (un)subscribing from, events as well as a method for performing HTTP(S) requests.
+Platform-dependent wrappers (`wrapper-*.js`, currently only `wrapper-node.js` and `wrapper-browser.js`) enrich the simple- and core-modules with an event-infrastructure providing methods for emitting, and (un)subscribing from, events as well as a method for performing HTTP(S) requests.

 When using this library on a platform which is neither of the two, it is easy to write and plug-in another submodule.
 See section *Contributing* for more information.